Granicus0/project-group-xanthic-xiphosuras-FINAL-DEPLOYMENT/README.md

 ![image](https://github.com/UOA-CS732-SE750-Students-2024/project-group-xanthic-xiphosuras/assets/100744627/35824b3e-af37-45a2-8486-7900a68f4f3a)

-## A note on environment files:
-It is *never* good practice to commit sensitive info, such as API keys, to a remote repository.
-Rest assured, the MongoDB database instance was created in complete isolation through various means to ensure the safety of a group.
-It is, in essence, a throwaway instance meant only for the singular purpose of showcasing this project.
-It is not tied to anyone or anything.
-In a real world scenario, this would not exist in the repo as it does now (under the server folder).

 ## Deployment:
 The project is currently hosted on [Vercel](https://vercel.com) (for the front-end) and [Render](https://render.com) (for the back-end).
 The model training and prediction pages could take a while due to free-tier deployment, so please be patient.